-- 3.5.1 ORGANISATIONS AND RESEARCHERS must recognise that competing interests (i.e., personal or organisational considerations, including but not limited to rivalry and financial matters) can inappropriately affect research.
-Competing interests, also known as conflicts of interest (COIs) must be identified, declared, and addressed to avoid poor practice in research or potential misconduct. - 3.5.2 When addressing a competing interest, the organisation should decide whether it is of a type and severity that risks fatally compromising the validity or integrity of the research, in which case researchers and organisations should not proceed with the research, or whether it can be adequately addressed through declarations and/or safeguards relating to the conduct and reporting of the research. - 3.5.3 ORGANISATIONS should have a clearly written and accessible policy for addressing competing interests, including guidance for researchers on how to identify, declare, and address competing interests, and should disseminate and explain the policy to researchers.
+3.5.1 ORGANISATIONS AND RESEARCHERS must recognise that competing interests (i.e., personal or organisational considerations, including but not limited to rivalry and financial matters) can inappropriately affect research.

+Competing interests, also known as conflicts of interest (COIs) must be identified, declared, and addressed to avoid poor practice in research or potential breaches of research integrity.

+- 3.5.2 When addressing a competing interest, the organisation should decide whether it is of a type and severity that risks seriously compromising the validity or integrity of the research, in which case researchers and organisations should not proceed with the research, or whether it can be adequately addressed through declarations and/or safeguards relating to the conduct and reporting of the research. - 3.5.3 ORGANISATIONS should have a clearly written and accessible policy for addressing competing interests, including guidance for researchers on how to identify, declare, and address competing interests, and should disseminate and explain the policy to researchers.
 Organisations should ensure that researchers understand the importance of recognising, disclosing, and addressing competing interests in the conduct and reporting of research. - 3.5.4 Organisations should comply with the requirements of their policy for addressing competing interests, as well as any external requirements relating to competing interests, such as those of funding bodies.
 Heads of organisations and other senior staff should be aware of potential or actual competing interests at the organisational level and disclose them when they arise so that they can be addressed.
-Senior staff should also recuse from committees, investigations, and other duties when there are potential COIs or lack of impartiality.
+Senior staff should also recuse from committees, investigations, and other duties when there are potential COIs or lack of impartiality. - 3.5.5 RESEARCHERS should comply with their organisation's policy for addressing competing interests, as well as any external requirements relating to competing interests, such as those of funding bodies.
+This should include declaring any potential or actual competing interests relating to their research to their manager or other appropriate person as identified by their organisation, any ethics committee that reviews their research, and when reporting their findings at meetings or in publications.
+Competing interests should be disclosed as soon as researchers become aware of them.